Strengthening the Economy

 - Restoring a free and open internet to spark innovation and protect small businesses: Passed through Full Committee and Communications and Technology Subcommittee the Save the Internet Act, which was then passed by the House on April 10, 2019, by a vote of 232-190.

 - Improving America’s broadband maps to improve telecommunications services: The Secure 5G and Beyond Act of 2020 (S. 893) and the Broadband DATA Act (S. 1822) were signed into law on March 23, 2020.
 S. 1822 includes two bipartisan bills passed through the Full Committee to ensure the reliability of our nation’s broadband maps.
 Accurately mapping the availability of broadband internet service is essential to promote the deployment of high-speed service to Americans living in unserved and underserved areas.

 - Protecting workers from dangerous chemicals: Held a hearing on March 13, 2019, on the Environmental Protection Agency’s (EPA) mismanagement of chemical risks and its failure to protect workers.
 With more than 50,000 workers dying each year from occupational diseases, Committee leaders made the case that protecting our economy starts by protecting our workforce.

-- Protecting consumers and workers by banning asbestos now.
-On May 8, 2019, held a legislative hearing on H.R.
+- Protecting consumers and workers by banning asbestos now: On May 8, 2019, held a legislative hearing on H.R.
 1603, the Alan Reinstein Ban Asbestos Now Act, which would completely ban the manufacture, import, processing and distribution of asbestos.
 Asbestos is a toxic substance that kills nearly 40,000 Americans every year.
-The bill passed Full Committee with a 47-1 vote.
+The bill passed the Full Committee by a 47-1 vote.

-- Creating a diverse energy workforce: Favorably reported ten energy bills to the full House of Representatives, including the "Blue Collar to Green Collar Jobs Development Act," which invests in a diverse workforce – training a new generation in the areas of wind energy, energy efficiency and grid modernization – the very areas in greatest need of support as we transition to clean energy.
+- Creating a diverse energy workforce: Favorably reported the "Blue Collar to Green Collar Jobs Development Act," which invests in a diverse workforce – training a new generation in the areas of wind energy, energy efficiency and grid modernization – the very areas in greatest need of support as we transition to clean energy.

 - Examining the impact of mergers on jobs, consumers and competition: The Communications and Technology Subcommittee held a hearing on February 13, 2019, to explore the effects of the T-Mobile/Sprint merger on jobs, innovation, costs to consumers and competition.